piggydoughnut/help-me-respond/README.md

 2. Create a *config/* folder in the root of your project.
 That is where all the config for the library lives.

+3. Create *config/default.json* for the general library config

 ```
 {
   "logging": false,
   "prefixNone": false,  # when you server returns any data, a prefix "data" is added to the response
   "disableJsonHeader": false # remove the default 'application/json' header
+  "friendlyMessages": [] # array of message keys which are defined in message.json or locales.json
 }
 ```

-3. Create *config/default.json* for the general library config

 4. Create *config/messages.json* for the response messages and friendly messages setup.

 ```
 {
-    "messageOne": "This is the first message",
-    "messageTwo": "This is the second message"
+    "welcome": "Welcome to the platform!",
+    "notFound": "Unfortunately the given record was not found.
+Please check your input details."
 }
 ```

-   #### Response Messages

-*config/messages.json*

-    {
-      "messageOne": "This is the first message",
-      "messageTwo": "This is the second message"
-    }

-   #### Friendly Messages
+### Friendly Messages

 Some messages returned from the server are too technical for users.
 We want to differentiate between those messages and user friendly messages.
 See example below.